baens/blog.baens.net/content/posts/gke-persistent-disk.md

 ---
-title: Preventing your PVC from being deleted in GKE
+title: Preventing your Kubernetes volume from being deleted in GKE
 ---

 # The story

 This one totally caught off guard.
 I have this Kubernetes cluster I managed, and well, one day I was doing my thing.
 And I noticed that my laptop was low on resources, so I decided to clean things up.
 Cleared out a few namespaces and everything was good to go.
 Well, not 3 seconds later, someone pings on a chat channel that their dev environment is gone.
 Well...crap.
 I double check my `kubectl` context, and yup, sure enough.
 I was not connected to my local instance, I was connected to the dev Kubernetes cluster.
 Oops!

 Thankfully this was only dev, and not production or anywhere else important.
 But it still stood I blew up the cluster, and needed to rebuild it, and quickly.
-This post isn't how I brought that cluster back online (spoiler: we have tools and such to do that quickly), but the few lessons that came out of that.
+This post isn't how I brought that cluster back online (spoiler: we have tools and such to do that quickly), but how I figured out how to prevent it from happening in the future.

 # What are PVCs